sxyazi/go-collection/README.md

   </details>

-- Filter: Filters the elements in the slice
+- `Filter` filters the elements in the slice

   <details>
   <summary>Examples</summary>